-PricewaterhouseCoopers LLP served as our independent accountants for the fiscal year ended December 31, 2003.
-Consistent with the Sarbanes-Oxley Act of 2002 and the NYSE rules, our Audit Committee has the sole authority to appoint, retain, terminate and determine the compensation of our independent accountants.
-Pursuant to this authority, PricewaterhouseCoopers LLP has been appointed by the Audit Committee to serve as our independent accountants for the fiscal year ended December 31, 2004.
+PricewaterhouseCoopers LLP served as our Independent Registered Public Accounting Firm for the fiscal year ended December 31, 2004.
+Consistent with the Sarbanes-Oxley Act of 2002 and the NYSE Rules, our Audit Committee has the sole authority to appoint, retain, terminate and determine the compensation of our Independent Registered Public Accounting Firm.
+Pursuant to this authority, PricewaterhouseCoopers LLP has been appointed by the Audit Committee to serve as our Independent Registered Public Accounting Firm for the fiscal year ended December 31, 2005.
 Representatives of PricewaterhouseCoopers LLP will be present at the annual meeting, will have the opportunity to make a statement if they desire to do so and will be able to respond to appropriate questions.
-Aggregate fees for professional services rendered by PricewaterhouseCoopers LLP for the years ended December 31, 2003 and 2002 were as follows:
+Aggregate fees for professional services rendered by PricewaterhouseCoopers LLP for the years ended December 31, 2004 and 2003 were as follows: